koalalorenzo/blog/content/posts/202011-hashicorp-nomad-backpack.md

 <!--more-->
 ![Go Gophers at work](/posts/202011/gopherswrench.jpg#center)

-So I did it for pure fun, and during my spare time: I made Nomad's Backpack! 😀 I decided to keep things as similar as possible to Helm but improve on it too, all based on my personal experience.
+So I did it for pure fun, and during my spare time: I made **Backpack** for Nomad!
+😀 I decided to keep things as similar as possible to Helm but improve on it too, all based on my personal experience.

 ```bash
 # Please check the README.md as this might be outdated! 😉